Social Media Oversharing

 Skipping the Presentation

 Alice decides to watch the video later after the workday is over.
-If she had watched it, she would have learned that during the talk, Mike mentions that Nexlify Solutions is working on several exciting projects with major clients, though he doesn't reveal specific details due to confidentiality agreements.
+If she had watched it, she would have learned that during the talk, Mike mentioned that Nexlify Solutions was working on several exciting projects with major clients, though he didn't reveal specific details due to confidentiality agreements.

 -